ykat0/capital/README.md

 *in preparation for publication*.

 ---
-If you have any questions, please contact [Yuki Kato](https://www.med.osaka-u.ac.jp/pub/rna/ykato/en/index.html)
+If you have any questions, please contact [Yuki Kato](https://www.med.osaka-u.ac.jp/pub/rna/ykato/en/index.html).
-*Graduate School of Medicine, Osaka University, Japan*
+*Graduate School of Medicine, Osaka University, Japan*.